-We know that student success starts with a plan.
-Advisors love Watermark’s drag and drop functionality on our Academic Planning feature, and students enjoy seeing their progress.
-We found that student success rates are significantly higher and more consistent when students can visualize their progress and the plan for the semesters ahead.
+Student success starts with a plan.
+Drag-and-drop functionality on academic planning tracking systems is helpful for staff and allows students to see their progress.
+Student success rates are significantly higher and more consistent when students can visualize their progress and the plan for the semesters ahead.

-Implementing these keys to student success will boost student retention, but we know change takes time and manpower.
-Whether you are a new or existing customer, the Watermark team is here to help you strategize on how and when to adopt each of these features to your campus.
+Implementing these keys to student success will boost student retention and performance.
+Whether you are a new or existing customer, the Watermark team is here to help you strategize on how and when to adopt each of these features.

 About the AuthorMore Content by Watermark Insights